thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

 * for the metadata field :
 * elo's are containing the sequence of all elo's that this particular card has had over time with a "_" in between.
 For example : `0_1000_1300_1200_1275`

-**What is "delta"?** Delta is the difference between a elo score at T0 and at T-1.
-It intuitively means how much his score changed because of the last comparison.
+**What is "delta"?** Delta is the difference between a elo score at T0 and at T-1 multiplied by its K_value.
+It intuitively means how much his score changed because of the last comparison, and the K_value allows to factor how many time the card has been used in a fight.
+This way we end up with an idea of how accurate an entry's rank is.
+And by finding all the deltas from a deck we end up with an idea of how accurate the ranks of this deck are.
 By plotting the delta of all entry of a deck over time we can estimate how many more comparison you have to do.

 **What does it mean to answer 1 vs 2345 ?** 1 means you favor the one on the left, strongly.
 5 means you favor the one on the right strongly.
 3 means they are equal, 2 and 4 are intermediate score ("I prefer left over right, but not that strongly").
 Remember that this will change the elo for *both* cards et every fight.

+**What is the unit of "time_spent_comparing" ?** In milliseconds.

 ## How can I use this?